Originally aired Dec. 14, 2018

 MYSTERY WIRE — Sunday marks one year since the New York Times broke open a provocative secret when it reported about the existence of a long-term Pentagon study of UFOs – Unidentified Flying Objects.

-In the 12 months since then, the I-Team has unveiled new details about the study, which was based in Las Vegas.
+In the 12 months since then, new details have emerged about the study, which was based in Las Vegas.
 So, what comes next?
 And will 2019 bring the public closer to understanding what the government already knows?